 I’m always on the lookout for weeknight meals that are healthy, easy to assemble, and versatile in the way they can be served.
-Inspiration for this recipe came from Patricia Well’s Vegetable Harvest, a cookbook that I’ve unfairly neglected until recently.
-I streamlined it to be a one-pot dish that can go from stovetop to oven to table.
-You start with a simple tomato sauce cooked stovetop; it’s just the right amount to coat the fresh mushrooms, cannellini beans and artichoke hearts, creating a ragout of sorts.
+Inspiration for this recipe came from Patricia Wells' Vegetable Harvest, a cookbook that I’ve unfairly neglected until recently.
+I streamlined it to be a one-pot dish that can go from stove to oven to table.
+You start with a simple tomato sauce cooked on the stovetop; it’s just the right amount to coat the fresh mushrooms, cannellini beans, and artichoke hearts, creating a ragout of sorts.
 The oven does most of the work here, and the resulting dish is warm, comforting, and full of flavor.
-The ragout can be served in a number of ways: alongside a crusty baguette and green salad, over soft polenta, or as a bed for a crispy olive oil fried egg.
+The ragout can be served in a number of ways: alongside a crusty baguette and green salad, over soft polenta, or as a bed for a crispy olive oil-fried egg.
 I’m planning to create a place for it in my weeknight rotation. —EmilyC

-large button or cremini mushrooms, cleaned, trimmed, and sliced 1/4" thick (yielding 4 to 5 cups)
+large button or crimini mushrooms, cleaned, trimmed, and sliced 1/4-inch thick (yielding 4 to 5 cups)

-- In a large saute pan or dutch oven, heat the olive oil over medium heat.
+In a large sauté pan or Dutch oven, heat the olive oil over medium heat.
 Add the onion and cook until beginning to soften, about 3 to 4 minutes.
 Add garlic and red pepper flakes, and cook another 1 to 2 minutes.
-Add tomatoes, with their juice, a pinch of salt, and bring to a simmer.
+Add tomatoes with their juices, plus a pinch of salt, and bring to a simmer.
 Lower the heat and simmer about 5 to 10 minutes, or until the sauce has slightly thickened.
 Season with salt to taste.